KIziName/ZIP-Auditor/README.md

 - 🔍 Deep brute‑force up to 7 characters (letters and digits).
 - 🛑 Stop the process with one click; the log is cleared.
 - 📜 Smart logging with progress updates.
-- 🌐 Two interface languages: Russian and English (switch on the fly).
 - 🌙 Dark theme based on `CustomTkinter`.
 - 🔗 Built‑in GitHub link in the «About» section.